vicharak-in/vicharak-docs/source/vaaman-linux/linux-usage-guide/rockchip-upgrade-tool-misc.rst

     ./upgrade_tool wl 16384 u-boot.img

-or if you used `update firmware` method to flash system image, you can use
+or if you used **Rockchip updateimg firmware** method to flash system image, you can use

 ::